MGSerag/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 * 5-more_numbers.c: function that prints 10 times the numbers, from 0 to 14, followed by a new line
 * 6-print_line.c: function that draws a straight line in the terminal
 * 8-print_square.c: function that prints a square, followed by a new line
+* 9-fizz_buzz.c: program that prints the numbers from 1 to 100 with Fizz, Buzz, and FizzBuzz for multiples of 3, 5, and both respectively